MA CEAS - Prospective Students

 - proof of English language proficiency, e.g. TOEFL (university code Duisburg-Essen: 1703), IELTS, CET, etc.

-- full CV showing your professional experience and education and including a color photo
+- complete and up-to-date CV showing your professional experience and education and including a color photo

 - copy of high school diploma (for Germans: Zeugnis der Hochschulreife)

-- copy of BA degree certificate, including a transcript showing an average grade of 2.5 or higher, based on the German grading system
+- copy of BA degree certificate, including a transcript of grades showing an average grade of 2.5 or higher, based on the German grading system, and also include transcript of semesters abroad

 - APS Certificate (= Certificate of the 'Akademische Prüfstelle'), relevant only for graduates from universities in China, Vietnam and Mongolia .